Highlighted Projects >

 autonomy laws in early 2001 is likely, at least in the short term, to

-further fragment transport planning responsibilities in the absence of a
+further fragment transport planning responsibilities in the absence

-cohesive national framework.
+of a cohesive national framework.

-5. Pricing, cost recovery and productivity policies are often prepared in
+5. Pricing, cost recovery and productivity policies are often prepared

-instances appear contrary to established practices elsewhere.Policies
+some instances appear contrary to established practices

-on tariff levels for example, as between economy rail and bus are set
+elsewhere.Policies on tariff levels for example, as between

-to favour rail, but little is known or made explicit about elasticities of
+economy rail and bus are set to favour rail, but little is known or

-demand on which to base such decisions, nor on the wider socio-
+made explicit about elasticities of demand on which to base such

-economic benefits of such a strategy.
+decisions, nor on the wider socio-economic benefits of such a

-6. Many of the above problems and issues at the national level relate to
+6. Many of the above problems and issues at the national level relate

-a lack of transparency and potential inefficiency in the allocation of
+planning and decision-making, a lack of transparency and potential

 Location